Kochen-Specker Contextuality: Applications of quantum contextuality

 \subsubsection{Contextuality offers device-independent security}

-The core idea behind BB84 is that information gain about one quantum observable must cause disturbance to another incompatible observable.
+The core idea behind BB84 is that information gain for one quantum observable must cause a disturbance to another incompatible observable.
 This does not require entanglement or composite systems.
-However, there is a second generation of QKD protocols, offering much higher levels of security, which crucially relies on nonlocality.
-These protocols were initiated by \citet{Ekert:1991PRL}, stimulated by the work of \citet*{Barrett:2005PRL}, and lead to the schemes for device-independent QKD \cite{Acin:2007PRL}, in which security is verified solely through the statistics of the measurement outcomes, without making assumptions about the inner working of the devices (except those that are standard in cryptography).
+However, there is a second generation of QKD protocols, offering much higher levels of security that relies on nonlocality.
+These protocols were initiated by \citet{Ekert:1991PRL}, were advanced through the work of \citet*{Barrett:2005PRL}, and lead to the schemes for device-independent QKD \cite{Acin:2007PRL}.
+Security in the protocols is verified solely through the statistics of the measurement outcomes, with no assumptions about the inner working of the devices (except those that are standard in cryptography).
 Since nonlocality can be seen as contextuality produced by local measurements on composite systems, all these schemes may be considered as applications of contextuality.
 However, in most of them the exact role of contextuality is difficult to follow.

-Here, we review a result and a corresponding QKD scheme using entanglement presented in \citet{Horodecki:2010XXX}, in which local contextuality plays a crucial role.
-The result can be summarized as follows: if two parties share systems which, locally, shows a KS contradiction and, in addition, exhibit perfect correlations (which implies nonlocality), then they can use them to extract secure key in a device-independent manner.
-As an application, the authors introduce a QKD protocol exploiting the properties of the Peres-Mermin (PM) magic square (see Sec.~\ref{PM}).
-We do not provide here the details of the QKD protocol, we just describe the resources used and the steps to prove device-independent security.
+Here we review a result and a corresponding QKD scheme presented by \citet{Horodecki:2010XXX}, in which local contextuality plays a crucial role.
+The result can be summarized as follows: if two parties share systems that, locally, show a KS contradiction and, in addition, exhibit perfect correlations, then they can use them to extract a secure key in a device-independent manner.
+As an application, they introduced a QKD protocol exploiting the properties of the PM magic square; see Sec.~\ref{PM}.
+Here we do not provide the details of the QKD protocol: we instead simply describe the resources used and the steps to prove device-independent security.